Medicare Prescription Drug Coverage

 Medicare Part D — Medicare Prescription Drug Coverage

 Medicare Prescription Drug Plans are approved by Medicare and designed to cover your outpatient and maintenance prescription drugs.
-It enhances your Original Medicare and/or Medicare Supplement insurance coverage.
+It enhances your Original Medicare and/or Medicare Supplement Insurance Plan coverage.
 Even if you don’t take any prescription drugs, consider enrolling when you become eligible.
 You want to protect your health and finances and be covered if your situation changes.

 How Medicare Prescription Drug Coverage Works